attowatt/i2c2midi/README.md

 `I2M.C.DCUR w x y z`
 `I2M.C.D~`

 Set duration curve for chord `w` (0..8) with curve type `x` (0..5), start value `y`% (0..32767) and end value `z`% (0..32767).
 This will affect the note duration of the notes in the order they are defined in the chord.
 Start and end percentages refer to the current note duration setting.
-Use `x = 0` to turn time curve off.
+Use `x = 0` to turn duration curve off.
 The following curves are available: 0) Off 1) Linear 2) Exponential 3) Triangle 4) Square 5) Random.
-Use `w = 0` to set time curve for all chords.
-Try a square curve with similar values to create swing.
-Try a random curve with subtle values for a humanizing effect.
+Use `w = 0` to set duration curve for all chords.

 #### I2M.C.DIR
 `I2M.C.DIR x y`